truchas/truchas/BUILDING.md

 (TPL) that Truchas requires and which are not present on your system.
 This only needs to be done once.
 A cmake superbuild project for this stage can be found in the [truchas-tpl](https://gitlab.com/truchas/truchas-tpl) repository on GitLab.
+This version of Truchas is tested against the "v4" bundle of TPLs;
-See its README file for instructions.
+do a `git checkout v4` after cloning the TPL repository.
+See its README file for further instructions.

 Once the required TPLs are installed, the procedure for building Truchas is straightforward.
 You create a build directory, run cmake from that directory,